-The main objective of this ground rule is to protect coniferous understories (understorey) that will contribute to future forest values.
+The main objective of this ground rule is to protect coniferous understories (understorey) that may contribute to future forest values.
 Understorey protection must be practiced in all stand types containing white spruce understorey, and balsam fir where approved by Alberta.
-Techniques will vary depending on whether the stand is defined as coniferous or deciduous landbase.
+Techniques will vary depending on stems per hectare (sph) of pre-harvest acceptable stems (see 7.5.1).

-Two understorey protection techniques are considered:
+Two understorey protection techniques will be utilized: